philtipping31/Adventure-Game/README.md

 * [LucidChart](https://www.lucidchart.com/pages/) was used to create the flow chart showing the game's logic.
 * [GitHub](https://github.com/) has been used to store the code, images, readMe file and other content.
 * [Heroku](https://dashboard.heroku.com/apps) was used to deploy the game to the browser to allow playing in a terminal.
-* Python module [time](https://docs.python.org/3/library/time.html) has been used to allow for a delay between lines of text displaying.
 * I used the Chrome extension [Screen Recorder](https://chromewebstore.google.com/detail/screen-recorder/hniebljpgcogalllopnjokppmgbhaden) to record the deployed terminal before converting into a gif.
 * [Ezgif](https://ezgif.com/video-to-gif) was used to change video recordings into gifs for ReadME document.

+### Python Modules

+* Python module [time](https://docs.python.org/3/library/time.html) has been used to allow for a delay between lines of text displaying.
+* Python module [Sys os](https://docs.python.org/3/library/os.html)  was used to clear the terminal display.
+* Python module [Colorama](https://pypi.org/project/colorama/) was used to add coloured text in the terminal.

 ## Testing